ChanX-AI/nutrivia/README.md

 A production-oriented PostgreSQL data platform for integrating, cleaning, and serving USDA FoodData Central datasets.

-This project is designed as the backend data foundation for a nutrition application capable of food search, nutrition analysis, health reporting, and future AI-powered food recommendations.
+This project is designed as the backend data foundation for Nutrivia, a nutrition application capable of food search, nutrition analysis, health reporting, and future AI-powered food recommendations.

 ---